juniorsysadmin/puppet-docs/source/guides/style_guide.markdown

 ### 9.4.
 Resource arrangement

 Within a manifest, resources should be grouped by logical relationship to each other, rather than by resource type.
-Semicolon separated multiple resource bodies should only be used in conjunction with a local default body.

 **Good:**